steggie3/steggie3.github.io/_posts/2018-08-03-loan-default.md

 </figure>

 Please refer to [LDP 04 - Feature Dimension Reduction.ipynb](https://github.com/steggie3/loan-default-prediction/blob/master/LDP%2004%20-%20Feature%20Dimension%20Reduction.ipynb){:target="_blank"} and [LDP 06 - Feature Selection with Decision Trees.ipynb](https://github.com/steggie3/loan-default-prediction/blob/master/LDP%2006%20-%20Feature%20Selection%20with%20Decision%20Trees.ipynb){:target="_blank"} for experiment details.

+## Future Work Ideas
+- Because I ran the experiments on a personal computer, I had limited computation power, and it limited my search techniques for the best hyperparameters.
+For example, if all experiments were done with 5-fold cross validation instead of just one, the hyperparameters selected would likely be better.
+I also tended to tune one hyperparameter at a time, but ideally it would be better to consider the interactions of hyperparameters and perform grid search or random search.
+- The best results in terms of ROCAUC I obtained is from logistic regression.
+Theoretically speaking, logistic regression is a subset of neural networks because it consists of one single neuron, and I should be able to do better with neural networks.
+Due to the computation time required, I did not spend more time to explore all possible architectures.
+- Work on the original regression problem.

 ## Resources
 - [Jupyter notebooks on GitHub](https://github.com/steggie3/loan-default-prediction){:target="_blank"}